Noroff-FED-Campus-Assignments/fed-y1-javascript-course-assignment_list-detail-with-api-sofietoender/README.md

 All of these todo's must be done to pass the asssignment.

-- [x ] End-user can see a list of items of the home page.
+- [x] End-user can see a list of items of the home page.
-- [x ] When the End-user clicks on an item in the list they are navigated to the details page.
+- [x] When the End-user clicks on an item in the list they are navigated to the details page.
-- [ x] End-user can view atleast three properties of an item in a list.
+- [x] End-user can view atleast three properties of an item in a list.
-- [ x] End-user can view atleast three properties of an item on the details page.
+- [x] End-user can view atleast three properties of an item on the details page.
-- [x ] A error message is present when the End-user encounters a error while viewing the index page.
+- [x] A error message is present when the End-user encounters a error while viewing the index page.
-- [ x] A error message is present when the End-user encounters a error while viewing the details page.
+- [x] A error message is present when the End-user encounters a error while viewing the details page.
-- [x ] End-user can view the title of the item on the browser tab for a details page.
+- [x] End-user can view the title of the item on the browser tab for a details page.
-- [ x] End-user can view validation message when they input an incorrect name.
+- [x] End-user can view validation message when they input an incorrect name.
-- [x ] End-user can view validation message when they input an incorrect subject that is less than 10 characters.
+- [x] End-user can view validation message when they input an incorrect subject that is less than 10 characters.
-- [x ] End-user can view validation message when they input an incorrect Email address.
+- [x] End-user can view validation message when they input an incorrect Email address.
-- [x ] End-user can view a validation message when they input an incorrect physical address that is less than 25 characters long.
+- [x] End-user can view a validation message when they input an incorrect physical address that is less than 25 characters long.

 ## End-user success criteria (Optional - 100%)